anarseyf/ksea.live/README.md

   - Lambda@Edge (`Content-Security-Policy` header)
   - Route 53 (domain, DNS records, SSL cert)
   - IAM (Lambda and CloudFront policies)
-- MongoDB (currently used for saving and loading incident geolocation data; TODO — should also be used to as incident storage, instead of local files.)
+- MongoDB (currently used for saving and loading incident geolocation data; ideally should also be used to as incident storage, instead of local files.)

 ## Notes